PCF-GAN: generating sequential data via the characteristic function of measures on the path space: Introduction

 Built on top of the unitary feature of paths (\cite{lou2022path}), our proposed PCF has theoretical foundations deeply rooted in the rough path theory (\cite{chevyrev2016characteristic}), which exploits the non-commutativity and the group structure of the unitary feature to encode information on order of paths.
 The CF may be regarded as the special case of PCF with linear random path and $1\times 1$ unitary matrix.
 We show that the \emph{PCF distance} (PCFD) possesses favourable analytic properties, including boundedness and differentiability in model parameters, and we establish the linkages between PCFD and MMD.
 These results vastly generalise classical theorems on measures on $\R^d$ (\cite{ansari2020characteristic}), with much more technically involved proofs due to the infinite-dimensionality of path space.

 On the numerical side, we design an efficient algorithm which, by optimising the trainable parameters of PCFD, maximises the discriminative power and improves the stability and efficiency of GAN training.
 Inspired by \cite{li2020reciprocal,srivastava2017veegan}, we integrate the proposed PCF into the IPM-GAN framework, utilising an auto-encoder architecture specifically tailored to sequential data.
-This model design enables our algorithm to generate and reconstruct realistic time series simultaneously, which has advantages in diverse applications such as dimension reduction in downstream tasks and preservation of data privacy (\cite{kieu2018outlier, gilpin2020deep}).
+This model design enables our algorithm to generate and reconstruct realistic time series simultaneously, which has advantages in diverse applications, including privacy preservation (\cite{rastogi2010differentially}) and semantic representation extraction for downstream tasks (\cite{cho2014learning}).
 To assess the efficacy of our PCF-GAN, we conduct extensive numerical experiments on several standard time series benchmarking datasets for both generation and reconstruction tasks.